germaniumhq/adhesive/README.md

 Then in the python path you can simply do regular imports.

+### color

+default value `True`, environment var: `ADHESIVE_COLOR`.

+Marks if the logging should use ANSI colors in the terminal.
+Implicitly this is `true`, but if log parsing is needed, it can make sense to have it false.

 ## Hacking Adhesive

 Adhesive builds with itself.
 In order to do that, you